Ezekiel Elliott Player Prop Bets for NFL Week 12 | Dallas vs. Las Vegas 11/25/2021

 Matchup vs. Las Vegas

-- The Raiders give up 132.1 yards per game on the ground, the NFL's 29th-ranked rush defense.
+- Allowing 132.1 rushing yards per game, the Raiders have the 29th-ranked run defense in the NFL.

-- This season the Raiders have allowed 10 rushing TDs.
-They are ranked 17th in the NFL in that category.
+- The Raiders have conceded 10 rushing touchdowns, 17th in the league.

 Recent Performances

-- Over his last three games, Elliott has rushed for 124 yards on 33 carries (41.3 ypg), with two touchdowns.
+- Elliott has 124 yards on 33 carries (41.3 ypg) with two rushing touchdowns over his last three outings.

 Elliott's Dallas Teammates